 Tip: Buy entrance tickets to the palaces online – you can combine tickets and save on the price.
 We bought and printed all the tickets in advance and avoided queues at the entrance.
 Check ticket options on Parques de Sintra website.

-Trip 2 – Sintra beaches and Palace of Monserrate (by car)
+Day trip from Lisbon #2 – Sintra beaches and Palace of Monserrate (by car)

 Day one in Sintra was a bit overwhelming for us, with several places to visit one after another.
 We decided that the second should be more relaxed and include some nature seeing in the region.

-We rented a car in Lisbon city center (near the appartment we stayed while in Lisbon) and drove to the Sintra-Cascais Natural Park.
+We rented a car in Lisbon city center (near the apartment we stayed while in Lisbon) and drove to the Sintra-Cascais Natural Park.
 It took us about 35 minutes to get to the first point of interest – Palace of Monserrate.
 The Palace is not as easily reachable by public transport as Pena or Moorish castle, and it has its own parking (free), so that’s why we decided to visit Monserrate palace by car.

 Park and Palace of Monserrate